 School was back in session and one afternoon I stood on 3rd Avenue in awe of the passing parade of NYU students.
 The boys wore their hair to honor boy bands and the girls groomed themselves, as if they were seeking employment as a shopping mall mannequin.
 The pudgy collegians watched too much MTV and drank too much Coke, yet happiness beamed from their clean faces and their joy infected the East Village with a blandness of the suburbs.

-The traffic light switched to green.
-Students rushed past the ‘don’t walk’ signal, which I might have obeyed forever, if Jamie’s gravelly voice hadn’t hijacked me back to the present.
+The traffic light turned green.
+Students disobeyed the ‘don’t walk’ signal, which I might have obeyed forever, if Jamie’s gravelly voice hadn’t hijacked me back to the present.

 “Nothing stays the same.”

 “No one said they do.”
 I turned to face him.
-He was wearing a rumpled suit.
+He was wearing a rumpled suit stained with sweat.

 “Not anymore.”
-His sidewalk preaching was attracting too much of the wrong attention and I crossed the street.
+His sidewalk preaching was attracting too much of the wrong attention and I headed to Stuyvesant Street.